 - Gain facility with technologies and tools used in environmental analysis, such as geographic information systems, global positioning systems, statistical analysis, and remotely sensed images.

-Major, Bachelor of Science (56 - 60 hours) - no minor required - Spring 2017 course requirements
+Major, Bachelor of Science (56 - 60 hours) - no minor required - Fall 2022 course requirements

 This interdisciplinary major emphasizes the multidisciplinary nature of environmental issues and the role of the natural sciences in addressing and solving environmental problems.
 Students receive a basic understanding of the sciences, particularly biology and geology.
 Additional courses in the social sciences and humanities are included to help the student obtain a holistic view and understanding of the overall context in which environmental issues are placed.
 Each student also takes courses in a specialization designed to prepare for a career field.
 A 3-hour internship or independent study (ENVS 4890 or 4700) is required.
 Close consultation with advisors in the Department of the Environment and Sustainability is essential.